 The School Board reserves the right to withhold any and all of a student's records until tuition payments/school fees are paid in full.
-This includes, but is not limited to, money owed to the PTO, the Student Council, the library, and cafeteria.
+This includes, but is not limited to, money owed to the PTO, the library, and cafeteria.